Sunkara Balaparameswara Rao: Early life

 Sunkara Balaparameswara Rao was born on 12 February 1928 in a Kapu family in Bhimavaram, West Godavari district of present-day Andhra Pradesh.
 He did his early education in Madras, Bhimavaram and Machilipatnam.
 As a student, he was active in sports and won many laurels a sportsman and a tennis champion.

 Balaparameswara Rao was an accidental doctor.
-He studied intermediate course in Mathematics, Physics and Chemistry (MPC) stream.
+He studied an intermediate course in Mathematics, Physics and Chemistry (MPC) stream.
 However, the postcard intimating his admission into engineering reached a couple of months late, forcing him to take up MBBS as the medical college seat was open to students of the MPC stream at the time.
 He did his MBBS in 1945-50 and MS in 1954 in General surgery, both from Andhra Medical College, Visakhapatnam.

 Career

 After graduating from MBBS and MS (General Surgery), Balaparameswara Rao trained in Neurosurgery under B. Ramamurthy in Madras.
 After his training in Madras, he established the Department of Neurosurgery at the King George Hospital (KGH) and Andhra Medical College (AMC) in April 1956.
 It is the first Department of Neurosurgery in united Andhra Pradesh.
 It was the fourth neurosurgery department in India and the first such to be started by a person trained in India.
 He went to the United Kingdom under the Colombo Plan for a year in 1959.
-After his return from UK, he became the Professor of Neurosurgery in 1961.
+After his return from the UK, he became the Professor of Neurosurgery in 1961.
 He headed the Neurosurgery department at AMC till 1974.

 In March 1974, Balaparameswara Rao left for Hyderabad and headed the neurosurgery departments in the Osmania Medical College and the Nizam's Institute at Hyderabad.
 Later, he became the Principal of Osmania Medical College and the first Superintendent and architect of what became the Nizam's Institute of Medical Sciences.
 He was also a Member and later a Fellow of the National Academy of Medical Sciences, New Delhi, and the Senate of Andhra University; and, the Vice President (1973) and later the President (1974) of Neurological Society of India.

 Balaparameswara Rao ran free clinics at the St Theresa's Hospital, Hyderabad, from 1983 to 2008.
 In 2016, he participated in the Diamond Jubilee celebrations of the neurosurgery department of KGH/AMC, which he had established in 1956.
 Along with his wife, Nagaratnam he was honoured at the Andhra Pradesh Neuro Scientists Association (APNSA) meet in Nellore in 2017 on their 63rd wedding anniversary.
-He actively practiced Neurosurgery even at the age of 90 years.
+He actively practised Neurosurgery even at the age of 90 years.
 He died on 22 March 2019.

 Personal life

 Balaparameswara Rao married Nagaratnam in 1955.
-His grandson Raja Gopal Sunkara is an IAS Officer of Tamil Nadu cadre.
-Balaparameswara Rao 's brother, Sunkara Venkata Adinarayana Rao is an orthopedic surgeon and a recipient of Padma Shri.
+His grandson Raja Gopal Sunkara was an IAS Officer of Tamil Nadu cadre.
+Balaparameswara Rao's brother, Sunkara Venkata Adinarayana Rao was an orthopaedic surgeon and a recipient of Padma Shri.